Hendrix-CS/csci285/labs/abm.md

 `Termite` class to manipulate.

 {% include tip.html content="Look to the Forest Fire
-model for how to get started on the Environment.""
+model for how to get started on the Environment." %}

 Initialize your model with the following parameters